ngarcia14356/docinator/docs/readme.md

 # Docinator

 Welcome to the documentation for Docinator!
-Docinator is a simple [CLI](cli) for taking the markdown from a `docs` folider and distilling the documentation from it by generating a beautiful website containing all of your project's documentation.
+Docinator is a simple [CLI](cli) for taking the markdown from a `docs` folder and distilling the documentation from it by generating a beautiful website containing all of your project's documentation.
 It supports PlantUML and Mermaid diagrams, and makes incorporating Swaggers a snap!

 ## Getting Started

 {{% notice warning %}}
-Before installing Docinator, make sure you nave the [current version of NodeJS](https://nodejs.org/en/) installed (8.11 or higher), as well as [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) or above (it may work with earlier versions, but it is untested).
+Before installing Docinator, make sure you have the [current version of NodeJS](https://nodejs.org/en/) installed (8.11 or higher), as well as [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) or above (it may work with earlier versions, but it is untested).
 {{% /notice %}}

 Install Docinator via the command line: